AlibabaCloudDocs/ecs/intl.en-US/API Reference/Pricing/DescribePrice.md

             </Price>
             <Rules>
                   <Rule>
-                        <Description>Receive a 15% discount on 1-year subscription</Description>
+                        <Description>Receive a 15% discount on a 1-year subscription </Description>
                         <RuleId>ONE_YEAR_85_PERCENT</RuleId>
                   </Rule>
             </Rules>